tropicbliss/chippy/README.md

 # chippy

 Chippy is a cross-platform CHIP-8 emulator that aims to be simple and lightweight.
-It has audio and input support, and comes with hires ROM support and a highly-configurable debug menu as a bonus.
+It has audio and input support, and comes with hires ROM support and a debug menu as a bonus.

 ## Usage